Skip to content

 Important Notes

-1. Stelvio installs all packages listed in requirements.txt - it doesn't analyze which imports are actually used
+• No Usage Analysis: Stelvio installs all packages listed in the resolved requirements file(s); it does not analyze your code to determine which imports are actually used.

 )